 In response to my Halloween request for subjects folks want to discuss here, Evil SM commented last week:

 In thinking about my biggest concerns as a childless woman that I’d love to discuss with other women who “get it”, I’d say it’s definitely the tension between feeling 100% childless and still having to reconcile the relationship with my stepkids.
 I’m not going to lie, I’m very resentful, and am trying to make my peace with it all.
 Sometimes I want to embrace having no children, and then there are my husband’s kids.
 I feel stuck between two worlds, and no matter how much I have given to them, tried to feel something parental towards them, I just don’t.
 But, I can’t say that.
-I have to put on a mask and pretend I feel like a certain way about them and my role, or lack of, in their lives.
+I have to put on a mask and pretend I feel a certain way about them and my role, or lack of, in their lives.
 Some days it eats me alive.
 I have most, if not all, the responsibility of a parent, and none of the warm feelings.
 Like you, Sue, we are custodial.
-My husband expects that if/when the kids have kids I will feel like, or want to feel like, a grandparent, and that’s just not my truth.
-In the beginning of our relationship I thought I wanted a baby, but for some reason that changed and now I’m almost completely on the other side of the fence, though I still have some of those baby blues days.
+My husband expects that if/when the kids have kids, I will feel like, or want to feel like, a grandparent, and that’s just not my truth.
+In the beginning of our relationship, I thought I wanted a baby, but for some reason that changed and now I’m almost completely on the other side of the fence, though I still have some of those baby blues days.
 I feel more childless with my husband and his kids than I would otherwise.
 It’s constantly in my face.
 Anyone else feel this way?

 As for the other two, we tried, but that warm fuzzy feeling proved elusive.
 I’m watching my words here because I don’t want to hurt anybody’s feelings or start a war.
 (We have enough problems with the fallout from the election.)
 They just didn’t feel like my own family.
 Even when I became a step-grandmother, it was like I was playing a role.
 I wish we could have made it one big happy family.
 I wanted that so bad.
 But they weren’t mine.
 So now I “like” their Facebook posts, send Christmas and birthday greetings, and pray for them every day.